Help Us Keep it Clean!

 He pre-programmed enough stepping music and ‘Frank Nitty’ playlists to last at least another 20 years, so WFA Radio will continue to air his segment, D.J.
 Nitty’s Mellow Madness, every day from 7:00 pm to 10:00 pm.
 He was a part of the WFA Radio thing from day one, and his playlists JAM!

-We are also keeping the station drops he recorded, before he left, in our daily rotation because we like hearing him again.
+We will be keeping the station drops he recorded in our daily rotation.
+We like hearing him again.
 If you miss him like we do, listen to his time slot now and then and raise one for our brother, who left us waaaay too soon.
-That was our friend.

 – D.J.
 Stevie Lee & ‘Big Sexy’ Carmen